Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 `kubectl scale --replicas=3 my-replicaset`

 This command will scale the number of replicas in the ReplicaSet `my-replicaset` to 3.
 The ReplicaSet maintains a desired state of 3 pod instances.
-It creates more if there are fewer and deletes excess if there are more than 3.
+It creates more when there are fewer, and deletes excess when there are more than 3.

 Service Accounts